matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

     (X1, X2, X3)  +-----------------------------+ (F(X1), F(X2), F(X3))

-- Filter is an aggregate operation that takes in an lambda expression that encapsuulates a condition, applies it to every element of an input stream that satisfies the condition is placed on the output stream
+- Filter is an aggregate operation that takes in an lambda expression that encapsulates a condition, applies it to every element of an input stream that satisfies the condition is placed on the output stream

                     Aggregate Operations